nikeinikei/roguelike/README.md

-This is a simple LÖVE game using.
+This is a simple LÖVE game.
 To run it execute the src folder with LÖVE.

 __Dependencies:__